-4.7 The Authority faces significant challenges in 2011/12 & 2012/13 and the future as it modernises and implements its IRMP and delivers the medium term financial plan.
-Whilst no significant weaknesses have been identified in control systems at present, the following have been identified as critical internal control issues for the forthcoming year;

-- 4.7.1 The Authority has major plans to continue to tackle its relatively high costs, and to deliver a balanced medium-term financial plan.
-This involves introducing a number of new and innovative ways of working.
-The Authority will need to ensure its control frameworks make sure that these deliver the efficiencies and improvements expected. - 4.7.2 The assumptions made in the medium term financial plan, particularly around inflation, pay awards, fire fighter pension contributions and future Government grants whilst based on the best information available are subject to change in such volatile times from the economy and public finances in general.
+- 4.7 The Authority faces a significant challenge over the coming years as a result of the Government cutting grant funding for fire services on average by 18% in cash terms between 2011/12 2014/15.
+The Government has stated that this reduction will be 'back loaded' with two thirds of this to be applied in 2013/14 2014/15. - 4.8 In the first two years of the spending review the Authority received a grant cut of over 13%, double the national average, (2011/12 2012/13), and had to approve a plan to deliver over £9m of savings to compensate for this loss of grant.
+It is on track to deliver the majority of this saving, as planned, by the end of 2012/13.
+The Service has commenced work on formulating a strategy and identifying savings during 2012/13 that will meet the financial challenge anticipated in 2013/14 2014/15. - 4.9 Whilst no significant weaknesses have been identified in control systems at present, the following have been identified as critical internal control issues for the forthcoming year; - 4.9.1 The Authority has identified proposals to continue to tackle the financial challenge expected in 2013/14 2014/15 and to deliver a balanced mediumterm financial plan.
+This involves significant rationalisation of support and back office services and a review of the provision of front line services.
+The Authority will need to ensure its control frameworks make sure that the efficiencies and improvements expected are delivered. - 4.9.2 The assumptions made in the medium term financial plan, particularly around approved savings in 2012/13, inflation, pay awards, fire fighter pension contributions and future Government grants whilst based on the best information available are subject to change in such volatile times from the economy and public finances in general.
 The delivery of the savings in cash terms also assumes an estimate of the rate of staff turnover and in particular firefighter retirements.
 Taken together these factors result in a significant potential risk to the Authority's medium term financial plan.
-Reliable monitoring and forecasting processes are in place and the Treasurer will ensure any variation to assumptions made in the medium term financial plan are identified at the earliest possible time.
+Reliable monitoring and forecasting processes are in place and the Head of Finance will ensure any variation to assumptions made in the medium term financial plan are identified at the earliest possible time.
 The Financial Review reports will keep Members informed on the impact of any variation to the assumptions in the financial plan and recommended corrective action.
-ELT and the Executive Board will work to develop a range of contingency plans for managing risks. - 4.7.3 The Authority is leading a North West PFI Project to replace 16 fire stations in Merseyside, Lancashire and Cumbria.
-It has set in place strong management arrangements for this £48m project, but needs to make sure this large scheme continues to be implemented effectively.
-The approved action plan and timetable is constantly reviewed and updated for any developments that require an alteration to the plan, and regular updates are provided to Members and the project board. - 4.8 We propose over the coming year to take steps to address the above matters to further enhance our governance arrangements.
+SMG and the Executive Board will work to develop a range of contingency plans for managing risks.

+4.10 We propose over the coming year to take steps to address the above matters to further enhance our governance arrangements.
 We are satisfied that these steps will address the need for improvements that were identified in our review of effectiveness and will monitor their implementation and operation as part of our next annual review

-Signed Signed
+Signea Signed

-A. NEWMAN A. J. McGUIRK
+A. NEWMAN D. STEPHENS

-CHAIRMAN CHIEF EXECUTIVE & CHIEF

-FIRE OFFICER
+CHAIRMAN CHIEF FIRE OFFICER

 Signed

 K. TIMMINS

-ASSISTANT CHIEF EXECUTIVE & TRE ASURER
+DEPUTY CHIEF EXECUTIVE